 Cal.
 Penal Code Section 422 – Criminal Threats, is one of the few crimes in California that criminalizes speech.
-The Rose Bird Court held the predecessor California Penal Code Section 422 statute, that was then called “Terrorist Threats”.
+The Rose Bird Court held the predecessor California California Section 422 statute, that was then called “Terrorist Threats”.
 The California Supreme held that the California “Terrorist Threats Statute” was “Void for Vagueness” because the statute criminalize threats of harm made for “political” or societal gain”.

 When the old 422 Statute got tossed, California went looking for guidance on what type of speech can be criminalized by the state.
 The found that answer in a case out of the United States Court of Appeals for the Second Circuit in United States v.
 Kelner, 534 F.2d 1020 (2nd Cir.
 1976)